NEW CLIENTS AND REFERRALS ALWAYS APPRECIATED!

 Don't be alarmed!
 Call PKC today and we can help.
 This is the time of year that the IRS will send out notice letters by mail to those that may have forgotten to include income on their tax return.
-Generally, a notice received now is for tax year 2010.
-When you receive a notice, you will have 30 days to respond.
+When you receive a notice, you will generally have 30 days to respond.
 Please notify PKC at 608-783-0440 and we can assist you in resolving your issue.